khaeru/sdmx/doc/howto.rst

 It is much more efficient to request many objects in a single request.
 Thus, :mod:`sdmx` provides default values for ``references`` in common queries.
 For instance, when a single dataflow is requested by specifying its ID, :mod:`sdmx` sets ``references`` to 'all'.
-On the other hand, when the dataflow ID is wildcarded, it is more practical not to request all referenced objects alongside as the response would likely be excessively large, and the user is deemed to be interested in the bird's eye perspective (list of dataflows) prior to focusing on a particular dataflow and its descendents and ancestors.
+On the other hand, when the dataflow ID is wild-carded, it is more practical not to request all referenced objects alongside as the response would likely be excessively large, and the user is deemed to be interested in the bird's eye perspective (list of data flows) prior to focusing on a particular dataflow and its descendants and ancestors.
 The default value for the ``references`` parameter can be overridden.

 Some web services differ in how they handle ``references``—for instance, :ref:`ESTAT <ESTAT>`.